Testing

 Test the state source and the DOM separately.
 Keep your XState/Redux/MobX logic covered with its own unit tests, then add light DOM tests for the web components.

 - Use a browser-like runner (e.g., Vitest + JSDOM).
-Import
+If you rely on advanced

 document.body.innerHTML = "").